stefanoOliani/ICSFoam/README.txt

 If you use the code, please cite either of our papers: https://doi.org/10.1016/j.cpc.2023.108673, https://doi.org/10.3390/machines10040279

+NB: Due to some changes to thermophysical libraries in latest OF versions, it is necessary to include Tref 0 in the thermodynamics dictionary of constant/thermophysical properties file (see tutorials setup)!!!

 Many thanks to Dr. Nicola Casari and Dr. Mauro Carnevale for their help during the code implementation and test phases!

 Stefano Oliani